Basic features

 It’s free to use!

-Inspired by the programmer heros of my childhood, I always wanted to provide useful software as freeware.
-Idealistically, I’d like to help empower people to take control of their personal finances.
+Inspired by the programmer heros of my childhood (* Justin Frankel, John Carmack, et al.), I always wanted to provide useful software as freeware.
+Idealistically, I’d like to help empower people to take control of their personal finances, too.

 Tip

-To unlock all of the application’s potential and support hand-crafted software (made with 100% real intelligence 😏) while you’re at it, please consider purchasing a Premium license.
+To unlock all of the application’s potential and support 💯% hand-crafted software while you’re at it, please consider purchasing a Premium license.